jakemcdermott/page_automation/README.md

-Parallel Headless Page Automation using Pytest, Docker, and Selenium
+Headless Page Automation in Parallel using Pytest, Docker, and Selenium
 ============================================
-A page automation project layout using pytest fixtures to invoke selenium containers in parallel.
+A page automation project layout using pytest fixtures to invoke multiple selenium containers in parallel.

 Organization and Folder Structure